SCHOOL OF HEALTH SCIENCES

 Three Letters of Recommendation

-Three letters of recommendation help us get to know you better and should demonstrate your character, strengths, and professionalism.
-The sharing of specific examples where your abilities and work ethic are evidenced are of particular value.
+We require three letters of recommendation to help us get to know you better.
+These letters should highlight your character, strengths, and professionalism.
+Your letters should highlight specific examples that demonstrate your abilities and work ethic.

-Letters of recommendation should be written by people who know you well enough to write a detailed narrative.
-Letters can be written by a professor, therapist, or other professional or supervisor that can speak to your ability to experience success in an occupational therapy graduate program and as a future occupational therapist.
+Additionally, we suggest asking individuals who know you well enough to write a detailed narrative.
+These may include professors, therapists, or other professionals and supervisors who can speak to your potential for success in a graduate occupational therapy program and as a future occupational therapist.

 Recommended Occupational Therapy Observation